-5 Ways for New Publishers to Increase Revenue with Organic Traffic
+9 Easy Practices to Increase Revenue with Website Organic Traffic

 With over two billion websites online, getting organic traffic is harder than ever before and is only getting increasingly competitive.

-Most publishers tend to think that the more content they publish, the more traffic they will get.
-However, more isn’t always better unless it is compelling enough to rank on Google.
+Most content creators tend to think that the more content they publish, the more search engines will push their content to rank.

-According to Search Engine Journal, more content can actually hurt you rather than help you:
+But it’s quite the contrary.
+According to Search Engine Journal, more irrelevant content can actually hurt your website.

 Rather than focusing on the number of posts you publish, aim for consistency by publishing a post once or twice a week.
-Take your time to actually write a good blog post and use a proofing tool to make sure it is readable and makes sense.
+Take your time to actually write a good blog post and use a proofing tool to make sure it is readable, helpful, and interactive.

-One of my favorite strategies for creating better content is leveraging current news.
-For example, check out this post Coronavirus impact on ecommerce, and pet food sales data:
+Being a digital writer for years, one of my favorite strategies for creating better content is leveraging current news.
+For example, check out this post Coronavirus impact on eCommerce, and pet food sales data:

 By tapping into the current news cycle, this content is both impactful currently, and a source of future evergreen data.